fabio-dev01/my-first-laravel/README.md

 -> Migrations
 -> Database: MySQL (PhpMyAdmin)

-comments:I started with ubuntu, but several errors started to appear in relation to MySQL Workbench, so I switched to Windows and later returned to Ubuntu, with the PostGres Database
+comments: I started with ubuntu, but several errors started to appear in relation to MySQL Workbench, so I switched to Windows and later returned to Ubuntu, with the PostGres Database